m-clark/m-clark.github.io/resources.md

 ---
 layout: page
+toc: true
 title: Resources
 ---

 This will be a list especially geared toward something I can point clients/researchers to.
-It is very early and only contains stuff I send link
+It is very much in the early stages, but I will probably try to keep it brief anyway so that it can be quickly and lightly perused.

 # Learning Commonly Used Statistical Programs